orienteerfeed/ofeed-docs/docs/translations.md

 # Translations

 Both `OFeed Web` and `OFeed Docs` can be translated into your language.
 The supported languages are shown in the language dropdown menu.
-We would be very happy to have OFeed translated into another language.
+We would be delighted to have OFeed translated into additional languages.

 ## OFeed web